pmcelhaney/counterfact/README.md

 - **Effortless Productivity:** Utilize your existing OpenAPI/Swagger documentation to auto-generate TypeScript code.
 - **Instant Gratification:** If you have Node installed and an OpenAPI spec handy, you're one command away from a dependency-free workflow.
 - **Flexibility at Your Fingertips:** Easily toggle between mock and real services, change behavior without losing state, simulate complex use cases and error conditions, and use developer-facing APIs inside a REPL.
-- **Plays Well with Others:** Do use NextJS?
-Do you love Astro?
-Are you a die-hard Angular fan?
+- **Plays Well with Others:** Do you use NextJS?
+Are you an iOS Swiftie?
+Do you have the Angular logo tattooed on your forearm?
 Counterfact requires no alterations to your front-end code.

 ## 10 Second Quick Start